TheChronoTimer/onedrive-sync/README.md

 `git clone https://github.com/TheChronoTimer/onedrive-sync.git && cd onedrive-sync && npm ci && npm run build`

-## Configuration:
-Run the one-time authentication/setup commands:

-`node dist/cli.js --host YOUR_TENANT.sharepoint.com login`

-Then verify the session:

-`node dist/cli.js --host YOUR_TENANT.sharepoint.com auth-check`

-If the session expires, renew it with the same command as the one-time setup:

-`node dist/cli.js --host YOUR_TENANT.sharepoint.com login`

 ## Storage:
 Edit the values on the head of the file `./onedrive-sync`.